omarandlorraine/fake6502/README.md

 check them for equivalence.

 The emulator as I found it, can be for an ordinary 6502 or for a 2A03 (rando variant found in some games console).
-I've taken the liberty of adding a barely tested CMOS support; this adds a few opcodes here and there).
+I've taken the liberty of adding a CMOS support; this adds a few opcodes here and there).
 I might get round to adding support for other chips in the future.

 I've put a test harness around this.
-Coverage is currently around 40%, and increasing as and when.
+Coverage is currently around two thirds, and increasing as and when.